Foundation Competencies

 Previously resigned from the specialty of application

-If you who have previously resigned voluntarily from the specialty to which you are now reapplying you will be considered as having had your Foundation competences assessed previously, providing that you can demonstrate evidence of satisfactory progress in the form of ARCP documentation for the duration of the training undertaken.
+If you have previously resigned voluntarily from the specialty to which you are now reapplying you will be considered as having had your Foundation competences assessed previously, providing that you can demonstrate evidence of satisfactory progress in the form of ARCP documentation for the duration of the training undertaken.

 Not completed a 2 year UK Foundation Programme